Your Ultimate Guide to Internal Communication

 Digital dexterity refers to a company's ability and willingness to use both existing and emerging technologies for business gain.
 Technology can improve just about every area of business.
 This is especially true when it comes to internal communication.
 A communication tool that frontline workers can use in the field is essential.
 One that provides management with detailed analytics as well is invaluable.

 Most experts agree that artificial intelligence is the future.
 Companies that get on board with this fact will be better positioned to excel in the future.
-As we mentioned earlier, AI technologies can make an internal communication plan much more efficient.
+As we mentioned earlier, AI technologies can make your internal communications planning much more efficient.
 Through the use of automation, management will be able to focus on the most important tasks, while delegating the tedious aspects of communication to chatbots and other forms of technology.

-We encourage you to continue learning about the latest internal communication trends.
-Then begin implementing them into your business.
+Learn about the latest internal communication trends.
+Then implement them into your business.

 In the last few years, data security has become a hot topic.
 Rightfully so.
 Every week it seems we're treated to a breaking story regarding consumer messaging apps (think Facebook, WhatsApp, and the like) and the ways in which they've been careless with user information.